 There are so many ways in which sleep influences your metabolism, some direct and some indirect.
-In fact, sleep is really a recovery status where the body and mind go into repair mode so that all the functions you need while awake can be optimized.
+In fact, sleep over is really a recovery status where the body and mind go into repair mode so that all the functions you need while awake can be optimized.
 So, when you don’t get enough sleep, the body doesn’t have enough time to repair, and things start to malfunction.

 When you don’t sleep enough, you trigger the production of cortisol, which is a stress hormone that activates stress-related fat gain and cravings;

 Lack of sleep messes up the production of insulin.
 Insulin is a hormone that allows your cells to use sugar for energy… so you really want to have that working properly;